- Off road parking

 - Oil central heating with woodburner in sitting room

-- Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, flat screen TV, DVD, radio/CD player, small library of books/games/CDs/DVDs
+- Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, Sky with 55" TV, DVD, radio/CD player, small library of books/games/CDs/DVDs

 - Fuel, power and starter pack of logs for woodburner inc. in rent